trainingdemos/.github/profile/README.md

 # ✅ Index

-These repositories represent an open source collection of demo projects and other resources, developed [Noomedia](https://github.com/noomedia), and designed to be used for training and educational purposes.
+These repositories represent an open-source collection of demo projects and other resources, developed [Noomedia](https://github.com/noomedia), and designed to be used for training and educational purposes.
 The repositories are listed below and indexed by technology domain.

 ### ☸️ Kubernetes